 - Healthier Eating Habits.
 Gratitude has put me in a mindset to be grateful for my body and health.
 It’s easier now to see all my body is capable of and then it comes naturally to want to fuel my body with whole foods and ingredients.

 - Happier Marriage.
-My husband and I have been together for almost ten years.
+My husband and I have been together for almost twelve years.
 And at times, the passion and the desire has declined.
 Gratitude has been an insight into how fortunate we are to have one another.
 It’s a reminder to make the most of every moment with my husband and appreciate all he does for our family.

 The list could go on and on.
 I’m not saying that all of these have a direct connection to gratitude journaling.
 But, they all stem from a changed mindset, which I credit to gratitude.
+By focusing on all that I have, it’s makes it easier on the challenging days.

 How to Start a Gratitude Journal

 To start your first gratitude journal, all you need is a notebook and a pen.
 Or, if you are using a bullet journal, choose a couple of pages to dedicate to gratitude logging each month.
+Most months I include a gratitude log page or a space in my spread for gratitude.

 Leuchtturm1917 makes beautiful lined journals with page numbers, an elastic closure, an interior pocket, and ultra-light gray lines that won’t distract you while writing.